 What are the advantages of attending an ACS Surgical Coding Workshop?

 Additionally, attendees have the opportunity to share their different coding and practice management ideas, knowledge, experiences, and backgrounds with the group.
-Attendees also learn how their colleagues are handling coding, billing, and practice management issues.
+Attendees can learn how their colleagues are handling coding, billing, and practice management issues.

 What will I learn?